-In 2023, through the say-on-pay vote, 98.8 percent of the votes cast approved how we pay our named executive officers.
+In 2024, through the say-on-pay vote, 98.9 percent of the votes cast approved how we pay our named executive officers.
 In fact, since our first say-on-pay vote in 2011, at least 94 percent of the votes cast have approved our executive pay each year.

 We view your voting guidance over the years as strong support for the way we pay our executives.
-Thus, in 2023, we left intact the foundation of the executive pay program you previously approved and continued to use the same four components: base salary, annual cash incentive awards, long-term equity incentive awards, and retention/ retirement awards.
-The only changes for 2023 from the 2022 program you approved, were (1) 4.5 percent base salary increases (the same increase available to some employees); (2) additional increases to certain executives' base salaries and target incentives either to align with the market or to reflect increased responsibilities following a recent promotion; (3) a modification to our long-term equity incentive awards to replace 30 percent of such performance-based awards with a restricted share unit award that vests over time; and (4) discontinuation of our retention/retirement long-term equity awards.
+Thus, in 2024, we did not change the foundation of the executive pay program you previously approved, and we continued to use the same three components: base salary, annual cash incentive awards, and long-term equity incentive awards.
+The only changes for 2024 from the 2023 program you approved, were (1) increases to executives' base salaries to align with market or, in some cases, to reflect increased responsibilities, in each case on top of the 3.85 percent base salary increases available to certain employees; (2) increases to executives' target incentives either to align with the market or, in come cases, to reflect increased responsibilities; and (3) the addition of discretionary supplemental retirement contributions.
 We made these changes to better align with the compensation practices of our peers and the market.

-For additional information on our executive pay program, we have provided a more detailed explanation in the Compensation Discussion and Analysis section, starting on page 18 of this proxy statement, and the 2023 Executive Pay section, starting on page 36.
+For additional information on our executive pay program, we have provided a more detailed explanation in the Compensation Discussion and Analysis section, starting on page 32 of this proxy statement, and the 2024 Executive Pay section, starting on page 49.